medic/cht-docs/content/en/core/process/workflow.md

 1. Read the PR description to understand the changes made, as well as any linked issues
 2. Review any comments by other reviewers
-3. Click the **Files changed** tab to see the files and lines changed
+3. Select the **Files changed** tab to see the files and lines changed
 4. Click on the + symbol beside the line you want to comment on.
 5. Add any comments you have about the line and click either **Add single comment** (if you have only one comment to make) or **Start a review** (if you have multiple comments to make).
 6. When finished, click **Review changes** at the top of the page.
 Here, you can add a summary of your review, approve the PR, comment or request changes as needed.